 This post isn’t about bashing Mad Tower Tycoon, though, or its developer for being boring and copying Project Highrise.
-I did actually end up buying Mad Tower Tycoon when it was on sale last month.
-Also, for everything I write about, please keep in mind that Mad Tower Tycoon is still in Early Access and subject to change while Project Highrise has been out for a few years and I may be mentioning some features or content that’s not in the base game but requires the DLC.
-Also, from here on, Mad Tower Tycoon will be MTT and Project Highrise will be PH, so I don’t have to type their full names over and over again.
+I did actually end up buying Mad Tower Tycoon when it was on sale and have been enjoying it a lot!
+It is much younger than Project Hospital and officially left Early Access for its full release in January 2020 while Project Highrise has been out since September 2016.
+Also, from here on, Mad Tower Tycoon will be shortened to MTT and Project Highrise will be PH, so I don’t have to type their full names over and over again.

 The graphics are, as always, highly subjective.
 I like them in both games.
 And in both games, I am not a big fan of how the people look.
 In PH I find them too stiff and lifeless.
 In MTT they are too cute.
 If I had to choose one game over the other simply because of the graphics, I’d choose MTT.
 I can’t say anything about the soundtracks in both games, because I always turn off the music.
 But I’ve never heard somebody say that they bought one game and not the other because it had a better soundtrack.
 So, I’d say while the first can be a deciding factor, it’s something you can decide by looking at videos and screenshots and the other isn’t that relevant.